HiYulia/Credit-Card-Transaction-Fraud-Analytics/README.md

 ### Filter
 We calculated the KS and Fraud Detection Rate at 3% for each variable.
 Then we ranked them in descending order and selected the top 123 for further process.

+For Classification: The more separate the distributions (good and bad) are, the better this feature is.

+	Kolmogorov-Smirnov (KS)
+	Fisher Score
+	Pearson Correlation
+	Kulback-Leibler(KL=∫▒〖d_s p_1 log p_1/p_2 〗-∫▒〖d_s p_2 log p_1/p_2 〗=∫▒〖d_s (p_1-p_1)log p_1/p_2 〗)
+	Information Value
+	Mutual Information

+KS you want it to be high.
+You rank it.

 ### Wrapper
 we chose 123 variables to perform our next step of feature selection  In this step, we used the backward stepwise selection to screen out 20 variables as the input of our models, which are listed as the table below.

+•	Backward selection: Build a single model using all variables.
+Next build n models each removing one variable.
+Select the best model; it has n-1 variables.
+Then build n-1 separate models each removing one variable.
+Select the best model.
+Continue until the model degradation is below an acceptable amount. recursive feature elimination python (RFE)

 ### Embedded
 The last step in the feature selection is the embedded method, which includes 1) decision trees and 2) regularization.